Retinol: Immune system

-Vitamin A is essential to maintain intact epithelial tissues as a physical barrier to infection; it is also involved in maintaining a number of immune cell types from both the innate and acquired immune systems.
+Vitamin A is involved in maintaining a number of immune cell types from both the innate and acquired immune systems.
 These include the lymphocytes (B-cells, T-cells, and natural killer cells), as well as many myelocytes (neutrophils, macrophages, and myeloid dendritic cells).
+Vitamin A maintains immune barriers in the gut through its activity as retinoic acid.

 Skin

 Deficiencies in vitamin A have been linked to an increased susceptibility to skin infection and inflammation.
 Vitamin A appears to modulate the innate immune response and maintains homeostasis of epithelial tissues and mucosa through its metabolite, retinoic acid (RA).
 As part of the innate immune system, toll-like receptors in skin cells respond to pathogens and cell damage by inducing a pro-inflammatory immune response which includes increased RA production.
 The epithelium of the skin encounters bacteria, fungi and viruses.
 Keratinocytes of the epidermal layer of the skin produce and secrete antimicrobial peptides (AMPs).
 Production of AMPs resistin and cathelicidin, are promoted by RA.
 Another way that vitamin A helps maintain a healthy skin and hair follicle microbiome, especially on the face, is by reduction of sebum secretion, which is a nutrient source for bacteria.
+Retinol has been the subject of clinical studies related to its ability to reduce the appearance of fine lines on the face and neck.